russell-h/bank_test_test/README.md

 >The program is coded in Ruby
 >Interact with the program via REPL, in this case IRB

-An example to run the code in irb
+An example to run the code in irb -
+- deposit and withdraw are entered with amount in integers and date in format DDMMYYYY
 - require './lib/bank_account.rb'
 - user1 = BankAccount.new
 - user1.deposit(1000, 10012012)
 - user1.deposit(2000, 13012012)
-user1.withdraw(500, 14012012)
+- user1.withdraw(500, 14012012)
+- user1.statement

 Acceptance criteria